Evil Geniuses: League of Legends

+On November 20, 2023, Evil Geniuses announced that they were leaving League of Legends and would not compete in the 2024 LCS season.

 Fortnite Battle Royale

 In early 2019, Evil Geniuses acquired a Fortnite Battle Royale team.
 The team was released in June 2020.

 Overwatch

 In July 2017, Evil Geniuses announced that they would be releasing their Overwatch team just two months after it was originally formed.

 PlayerUnknown's Battlegrounds

 In October 2017, Evil Geniuses acquired a PUBG team.
 After many changes throughout the following year, Evil Geniuses dropped the team in December 2018.

 Tom Clancy's Rainbow Six Siege

 In November 2017, the team announced that they had acquired the roster for the Rainbow Six Pro League team of Continuum shortly before the Year 2 Season 3 Finals.
 It included Troy "Canadian" Jaroslawski, Nathan "nvK" Valenti, Austin "Yung" Trexler, Brandon "BC" Carr, Ammar “Necrox” Albanna, and Jordan “BKN” Soojian as the team's Coach.

 At the Year 2 Season 3 Finals in São Paulo, Brazil, EG placed 5–8th after losing to eventual champions ENCE Esports in the quarter finals.
 In February 2018, the team placed second to PENTA Sports in the Six Invitational 2018, the Rainbow Six Siege world championship.
 BKN would be released from the team on August 30 after placing second to G2 Esports, who picked up the former PENTA roster, in the Six Major Paris 2018.
 Necrox was later moved to the coach role as the team acquired Emilio "Geoometrics" Leynez Cuevas on September 3.
 Peter Chao also became manager of the Rainbow Six Siege team the same day.
 BC retired from a playing role on September 20, bringing Necrox back to a player role.
 On October 12, Aaron "Gotcha" Chung filled the empty spot of coach for the team and often played when another member of the team was unable to play.

 In August 2019, Evil Geniuses would fall in the group stages of the Six Major Raleigh 2019 stunning fans and opponents.
 After a disappointing run in the Six Major Raleigh, Peter Chao, Gotcha, and Canadian all left the team, supporting the rumors of a potential change.
 To replace Canadian as a player, Morquis "Modigga" Hribar joined EG from Gotcha's former team, Disrupt Gaming.
 Ryan Towey also replaced Peter Chao as Manager.
 Canadian joined Spacestation Gaming and Gotcha joined Team SoloMid (TSM).
 EG performed relatively badly in the second half of Pro League Season 10, tying to Susquehanna Soniqs, Rogue, losing to Luminosity Gaming, placing 3rd failing to reach the Pro League Season 10 Finals in Tokoname, Japan.

 In November, Geoometrics left to join TSM and was replaced by Gotcha as a player.
 Tristan "Ranger" Pehrson, the former coach of Rogue, joined as a coach.

 On April 15, 2020, Evil Geniuses released the roster.